willtholke/CS3A-final-project/README.md

 <!-- Setup -->
 ## Setup
-To get a local copy up and running, follow these steps.
+To get a local copy up and running, follow these steps

 ### Installation
 1. Clone the repo